sjustintaylor/magiclink/README.md

 yarn start
 ```

-For production, deploy using PM2 or similar.
+For production, deploy using PM2 or similar behind a reverse proxy such as Caddy Server.
 An ecosystem template will be available once the project reachs v1.0.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.